Explore-Execute Chain: Towards an Efficient Structured Reasoning Paradigm: Appendix

 \subsection{Test-Time Scaling Experimental Details}

-This section provides a detailed description of the experimental setup for the test-time scaling comparison presented in Table~\ref{tab:scaling_comparison}, ensuring reproducibility. \paragraph{Objective and General Setup} The primary goal was to evaluate the performance-cost trade-off of our E\textsuperscript{2}C framework against established baselines on the AIME'2024 benchmark.
-All methods were evaluated using the same checkpoint: the \textbf{Qwen3-8B+E\textsuperscript{2}C-(SFT+RL)} model.
-This ensures a fair comparison of the inference strategies themselves, rather than the underlying models.
-For all generative steps that require diversity (e.g., sampling paths or plans), a temperature of 0.9 was used.
-Performance is reported as Pass@1 accuracy, and cost is measured by the average total number of tokens generated per question.
+This section provides a detailed description of the experimental setup for the test-time scaling comparison presented in Table~\ref{tab:scaling_comparison}, following the template in Algorithm~\ref{alg:tts}. \paragraph{Objective and General Setup} The primary goal was to test whether E\textsuperscript{2}C methods that scale the Exploration stage outperform full-chain baselines that scale complete reasoning chains.
+All methods used the same checkpoint (\textbf{Qwen3-8B+E\textsuperscript{2}C-(SFT+RL)}) to ensure a fair comparison of inference strategies.
+Diverse sampling steps used temperature 0.9.
+Performance is reported as Pass@1 accuracy, and cost is measured by the average total generated tokens per question.

-\paragraph{Baseline Methods} \begin{itemize}[leftmargin=15pt,topsep=3pt, itemsep=1pt] \item \textbf{Greedy CoT}: A single reasoning chain was generated for each question using greedy decoding (N=1).
-This serves as the most basic baseline. \item \textbf{Self-Consistency (SC)}: For each budget level N $\in \{4, 8, 16, 32\}$, we generated N full, independent CoT reasoning chains.
-The final answer was determined by a majority vote among the N outputs. \item \textbf{Tree-of-Thoughts (ToT) \& Forest-of-Thought (FoT)}: We implemented these advanced search methods following the standard procedures described in their respective papers~\citep{yao2023tree, bi2025forest}.
-The number of reasoning paths explored was set to match the budget levels N $\in \{4, 8, 16, 32\}$ to ensure a comparable computational scale. \end{itemize}
+\paragraph{Full-Chain Baselines} \begin{itemize}[leftmargin=15pt,topsep=3pt, itemsep=1pt] \item \textbf{Greedy CoT ($N{=}1$)}: A single reasoning chain generated with greedy decoding.
+Serves as the zero-budget reference. \item \textbf{Self-Consistency (SC)}: For each budget level $N \in \{4, 8, 16, 32\}$, $N$ full independent CoT chains were sampled and majority-voted. \item \textbf{Tree-of-Thoughts (ToT)}: ToT tree expansion was applied to full reasoning chains.
+Branch factor 2, depth $\lceil\log_2 N\rceil$; leaf nodes were completed to full solutions and majority-voted. \item \textbf{ReAct ($N{=}1$)}: A single-pass ReAct-style attempt that interleaves reasoning with self-correction; serves as a single-loop iterative reference. \end{itemize}